vic9112/PQC_Falcon/optimized/combined/README.md

 - Ver2:
   - Add the `fft_adj` and `fft_mul` mode for falcon's flow
 - Ver3:
-  - Add C++ code and add double negate function and unroll adj
+  - Add C++ code and add double negate function and unroll negate of fft_adj
+- Ver4:
+  - Delete negate of fft_adj unroll
+  - let dadd and dmul use LUT (default use dsp)
 ## Interface Description

 - For FFT/iFFT: